Welcome new faculty! Please join us for two events just for you:

 The Office of Academic Administration is responsible for maintaining the University’s academic standards in collaboration with the Schools and Colleges and their respective faculties.
 Academic Administration supports faculty hiring, professional development, and recognition, providing information, resources, and guidance across the academic career.
 The office also provides programs and services to support faculty success in teaching, research, and scholarly excellence.

-Office of Faculty Development sponsors events, provide resources, and offers consultation services in support of faculty professional development.
+Faculty Development sponsors events, provide resources, and offers consultation services in support of faculty professional development.
 The office coordinates a three-year program of events and activities for new faculty beginning with New Faculty Welcome each August.
 For more information, contact Bron Adam at email@example.com.

 Bronwyn Adam is Director of Faculty Development.
 She is responsible for coordinating activities and services for faculty including new faculty welcome and orientation, support for faculty success in teaching, scholarly and creative work, and on-going professional development opportunities for faculty, including department chairs, and recognition and celebration of faculty work through University award programs.
 Bron’s experience at Syracuse includes teaching in the University Writing Program and work as a teaching and evaluation consultant in the Center for Support of Teaching and Learning-now the Office of Institutional Research and Assessment.
 She holds a Ph.D. in Higher Education Administration from Syracuse.
 Bron can be reached at (315) 443-5413.